raspberrypilearning/temperature-log/worksheet.md

 You will need to set up your Raspberry Pi for this project.
 See the [Raspberry Pi Start Guide](http://www.raspberrypi.org/help/quick-start-guide/) to get you up and running.

-(Optional) If you would like accurate timestamps for your temperature logs without network access, you will also need to have and set up a Real Time Clock.
-If you are using RasClock for example, see [Afterthought Software - RasClock](http://afterthoughtsoftware.com/products/rasclock) for information on setting it up.
+(Optional) If you would like accurate timestamps for your temperature logs without network access, you will also need to set up a Real Time Clock.
+If you are using RasClock, for example, see [Afterthought Software - RasClock](http://afterthoughtsoftware.com/products/rasclock) for information on setting it up.

 ![](images/rasclock.jpg)